The Art of Herb Storage: Keeping Your Cannabis Fresh

 Maintaining Potency and Flavor

-Proper storage plays a vital role in maintaining the potency and flavor of your cannabis.
-Exposing it to unfavorable conditions can lead to the degradation of cannabinoids and terpenes, which are responsible for the desired effects and aroma of the herb.
-To ensure your cannabis retains its full potential, consider the following:
+Proper storage plays a vital role in maintaining the potency and flavor of your herb.
+Exposing it to unfavorable conditions can lead to the degradation of terpenes, which are responsible for the desired effects and aroma of the herb.
+To ensure your herb retains its full potential, consider the following:

-Keep your cannabis away from heat, as high temperatures can cause cannabinoid breakdown.
+Keep your herb away from heat, as high temperatures can cause potency breakdown.

 Avoid exposure to air, which can lead to oxidation and the loss of aromatic terpenes.

-Store your cannabis in a dark, cool place to preserve its flavor and potency.
+Store your herb in a dark, cool place to preserve its flavor and potency.

 Related Article: Maintain Your Herb Grinder